syh7/DnDwiki/src/main/resources/raw/darninia/session 16 - join us or burn.md

 - Wacomar hears voice of his father
 - "Bring The Egg to the temple of the Shining One"
-- Wacomar does not tell this but Faramar and Fredrik notice something is off
+- Wacomar does not tell this but Faramar and Frederik notice something is off

 + enter Matilda's magic shop
 + she is an old crone, a fortuneteller